OutSystems/docs-product/src/develop/seo/intro.md

 <div class="warning" markdown="1">

-OutSystems strongly recommends that all team members update Service Studio before using dynamic page titles in  acollaborative environment.
+OutSystems strongly recommends that all team members update Service Studio before using dynamic page titles in a collaborative environment.

 </div>